PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

 clear -- clear row values in memory
 -----------------------------------

-.. method:: DB.clear(table, [a])
+.. method:: DB.clear(table, [d])

     Clear row values in memory

     :param str table: name of table
-    :param dict a: optional dictionary of values
+    :param dict d: optional dictionary of values
     :returns: an empty row
     :rtype: dict

 This method clears all the attributes to values determined by the types.
-Numeric types are set to 0, Booleans are set to ``'f'``, dates are set to ``'now()'`` and everything else is set to the empty string.
-If the array argument is present, it is used as the array and any entries matching attribute names are cleared with everything else left unchanged.
+Numeric types are set to 0, Booleans are set to ``'f'``, and everything else is set to the empty string.
+If the optional dictionary is present, it is used as the row and any entries matching attribute names are cleared with everything else left unchanged.

 If the dictionary is not supplied a new one is created.

 delete -- delete a row from a database table
 --------------------------------------------

-.. method:: DB.delete(table, [d,] [key = val, ...])
+.. method:: DB.delete(table, [d], [key=val, ...])

     Delete a row from a database table